b72u68/nvim-chtsh/README.md

 " Search for query and display result in new window nnoremap <leader>ch :call CheatSheet()<CR>

-" Search for query and paste the result in current window nnoremap <leader>cp :call CheatPaste()<CR>
 ```

 Calling CheatSheet() function will ask user for search query (Example: "function",